 The NEC Group is taking action to guarantee the accuracy of its financial reporting by strengthening its internal controls with expanding documentation of the business process and implementing stronger internal auditing.
 However, even effective internal control systems can provide only reasonable assurance with respect to the preparation and fair presentation of financial statements.
 For example, the inherent limitations of internal control systems include fraud, human error, or circumvention of controls, such as through collusion among multiple employees.
 In addition, the systems may not be able to effectively deal with changes in the business environment unforeseen at the time that the systems were implemented or with non-routine transactions.
-The NEC Group's established business processes may not function effectively, and fraudulent acts, such as false financial information and could adversely affect the NEC Group's financial condition or results of operations.
+The NEC Group's established business processes may not function effectively, and fraudulent acts, such as false financial reporting or embezzlement, or inadvertent mistakes may occur.
+Such events may require restatement of financial information and could adversely affect the NEC Group's financial condition or results of operations.
 The NEC Group's reputation in the financial markets may also be damaged as a result of these events and occur much of additional costs in order to correct these events.
 In addition, if any administrative or judicial sanction is issued against the NEC Group as a result of these events, it may lose business opportunities.